opensvc/docs.opensvc.com/source/collector.forms.rst

   The definition used to format a SELECT input options label from the dictionaries of a Rest API resultset.
 The dictionaries keys are referenced through the dash prefix.

+  .. warning:: If the value starts with a # you have to double quote the string so that the YAML parser doesn't interpret it as a comment

   Example:

   * The ``#mac (#intf)`` format would render a label like ``01:02:03:04:05:06 (eth0)`` from a ``{"mac": "01:02:03:04:05:06", "intf": "eth0"}`` dictionary.